kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Refresh Is Not a Replacement for Every Dynamic Pattern
+## Refresh Is Not a Replacement for Every Dynamic Pattern { #refresh-not-replacement }

 Graph refresh is useful, but it should not become the answer to every changing value.